 Born to a deeply faithful Irish Catholic father, the last of eight daughters, Stella and Lillian Scanlan, left their inheritance to a foundation that bears their name.
 The resources therein would further Roman Catholic religious, charitable and educational purposes within the State of Texas.

 Mass of Thanksgiving Planned

-On January 25, 2022, at Houston’s Co-Cathedral of the Sacred Heart, the Scanlan Foundation will celebrate three-quarters of a century of philanthropic giving with a Mass of Thanksgiving.
+On January 25, 2022, at downtown’s Co-Cathedral of the Sacred Heart, the Scanlan Foundation celebrated three-quarters of a century of philanthropic giving with a Mass of Thanksgiving.
 A family fortune estimated at $4 million has grown to nearly $250 million with $150 million awarded in grants.
 The Foundation serves all 15 bishops in the Dioceses of Texas.
 His Eminence Daniel Cardinal DiNardo, as other Galveston-Houston bishops before him, serves on the Scanlan Foundation board.

 “The Scanlan Foundation is one-of-a-kind,” Larry Massey, the eighth Scanlan Foundation president, said.
-“It supports organizations of the Church, and 100 percent of its grants go to Catholic entities—ministries, schools or dioceses.
+“It is a foundation in Houston that is unique in that it is a supporting organization of the Church and that 100 percent of its grants go to Catholic entities—ministries, schools or dioceses.